-Penn Foster Career School offers a regionally and nationally accredited online Plumber program that will help you take the first step toward a profitable and rewarding career as a plumber.
+Penn Foster offers an accredited online Plumbing program that can help you take the first step toward a profitable and rewarding career as a plumber.
 The main goal of this program is to provide students with the comprehensive and modern training required to start a new career path in plumbing.
 Students will learn to read blueprints and install piping and plumbing fixtures.
 Additionally, they’ll learn the basic codes, regulations, and standards that every plumber needs to know when working.

-In lieu of standard plumbing classes, Penn Foster Career School provides this information through a combination of books, lectures, and practical exercises.
-It’s also mobile-friendly, so you can log some study time during any downtime while completing your apprenticeship requirements.
-If you’re not sure about the course, Penn Foster offers a free sample lesson.
+In lieu of standard plumbing classes, Penn Foster provides this information online through a combination of lectures and practical exercises.
+It’s also mobile-friendly, so you can log some study time during any downtime.

 #2 Ashworth College